dolanpettit/Employee-Tracker/README.md

 ## Description

-This is a CLI application that is focused on creating an HTML file with the inputted employee information provided by the user.
-This application is designed to prompt the user with specific questions based on their employee role.
-When all the prompts have been answered, an HTML file will be generated that can be displayed in the default browser displaying all the basic information of the employee's team.
-The file will be called "team.html".
+This is a CLI application that is focused on creating and maintaining a SQL database with the ability to view, add, and delete records of employees within a company.

 **## Table of Contents**